adkelley/javascript-to-purescript/README.md

 I’ve created a github repository with the markdown versions of these stories (i.e., README.md) together with the code samples.
 You can clone it [here](https://github.com/adkelley/javascript-to-purescript) and [fetch upstream](https://help.github.com/articles/syncing-a-fork/) for future updates.

 Each tutorial has been placed in a separate folder named 'tut##', where ## is a number (e.g., 'tut01') that corresponds to video## from Brian's [course](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript).
+You will also find the accompanying tutorial markdown (e.g., tut01/README.md) which illustrates the abstraction from Brian's corresponding video (e.g., video1) and how to implement it in PureScript.

-I have set up the folders so that you can run the PureScript code samples for the first time with `bower update && pulp run`, then `pulp run` from then on (explained below).
-You will also find the accompanying tutorial markdown (e.g., tut01/README.md) which illustrates the abstraction from Brian's corresponding video (e.g. video1) and how to implement it in PureScript.
+I have set up the folders so that you can run the PureScript code samples for the first time with `npm run all` then `npm run exec` from then on.
+There's also individual scripts `npm run clean`, `npm run install`, `npm run build`, `npm run exec`; used to clean, install, build, and execute the tutorial examples respectively.
+Naturally, this assumes you have (and you should) the `npm` package manager installed.
+These scripts depend on `rimraf` (the UNIX command `rm -rf` for node), `Pulp` (a build tool for PureScript projects), `Psc-Package` (PureScript package manager), and the `Bower` package manager.
+Note that `Bower` is used in a couple of cases only.
+I will remove it, once `Psc-Package` captures all my module dependencies.
+All this is explained below.

 ## Get up and running in PureScript